Driving Under the Influence of Alcohol or Drugs

 DWI and Impaired Driving in New York

 New York law defines drunk driving as operating a motor vehicle with a blood alcohol content (BAC) of over .08% or higher.
 There is no legal limit for any narcotic without a medical prescription.
-Anyone involved in an accident who is determined to be under the influence of drugs or alcohol can expect to suffer serious civil and criminal penalties, including loss of license, fines, jail time, and punitive damages in civil court.
+Anyone involved in an accident determined to be under the influence of drugs or alcohol can expect to suffer serious civil and criminal penalties.
+These include loss of license, fines, jail time, and punitive damages in civil court.

-- At .05% BAC (about three drinks), you will start having vision problems, slowed response to emergencies, and reduced coordination.
+• At .05% BAC (about three drinks), you will start having vision problems, slowed emergency response, and reduced coordination.
 These effects can be catastrophic when you are driving.

 The biggest factor in drunk driving accidents is the slowed reaction time.
 A BAC of .08% will slow your reaction with the brakes by one-tenth of a second.
-This tiny fraction of a second equals 12 extra feet when you’re traveling at 70 miles per hour, more than enough to cause a devastating accident.
+This tiny fraction of a second equals 12 extra feet when traveling 70 miles per hour.
+That’s more than enough to cause a devastating accident.

 The other major problem with lower levels of drinking is impaired judgment.
 Note that even at .02% BAC—one or two drinks—a person is already experiencing a loss of judgment.
-This effect increases as a person drinks more, making it difficult to gauge how drunk they are.
+This effect increases as a person drinks more.
+It makes it difficult for them to gauge their drunkness.
 Most drunk drivers do not realize how intoxicated they are until the next day when faced with the consequences of their actions.

 If you have more questions pertaining to your case, do not hesitate to contact Hach & Rose, LLP at (212) 779-0057 today.